 If we based our idea on what is a travel blogger on the millions of pictures that are online we will see most of the time the same stereotypes: The beautiful woman with the perfect measures, hair and makeup, as well as the tanned man with, nice muscles and absolutely no facial hair, or with the perfect hipster beard.
 Once you start interacting with other people that are into travel blogging you start to see how fake that vision is.
 Yes, there are plenty of beautiful people in the inside and in the outside that are travel bloggers, but the image out there is ot a real representation of this industry, or of people in general.

-There are indeed some bloggers and some pages that feature black women, or girls that follow other standards of beauty.
-Whether that being slightly overweight or simply following a style not “typical” for this industry and that is something that should change.
+There are some bloggers and pages that feature black women, or girls that follow other standards of beauty.
+But they are a vast minority.
+Being slightly overweight or simply following a “non-typical” style does not fit in this industry and that is something that should change.
 We travellers are a wide and colorfull range of people and the travel blogging industry should be a reflection of that richness.

 Female travel blogging